-How much does it cost to form an LLC in Arizona?
+How much does an LLC cost in Arizona?

 To form an LLC in Arizona, you have to file a document called the Articles of Organization with the Arizona Corporation Commission (AZCC).
 You can pay either the regular filing fee ($50) or the expedited fee ($85).

-But that’s just the filing fee for the Articles of Organization.
+But that’s just the cost to file the LLC formation paperwork.
 There are a few other costs you have to consider when forming an LLC in Arizona.

-The following will determine if you have additional costs to forming an AZ LLC:
+The following will determine if you have additional costs for Arizona LLC formation:

 - what county you need to publish your ad in a newspaper (if at all)